 SHOP FRONT - Tiffany's Commercial Hair Salon

-Tiffany studied at TAFE for four years, worked in two salons and a barbershop for the duration of three years, as well as manage salons for three years.
-The stress of running staff of over 14 people in a shopping mall proved to be too stressful.
+Tiffany studied at TAFE for four years, worked in two salons and a barbershop for the duration of three years, as well as managed salons for three years.
+The stress of running a team of over 14 people in a shopping mall proved to be too stressful.
 Being a manager, she had a vision of how things should be run, but working with big personalities and different ideas led to lots of clashes.
 This is when she decided to be her own boss.

 Tiffany is a qualified beautician and now her shop operates as a hairdressing and tanning salon.

-Opening her own business also meant that Tiffany was able to open the salon of her dreams by customising her salon to be exactly how she wants it.
-From Beaumont tiles, benches, reception desk, windows, backroom, shelving, most were custom made and involved a big investment as this was Tiffany’s baby, her dream.
+Opening her own business also meant that Tiffany was able to open the salon of her dreams by customising the salon to be exactly how she wanted it.
+From Beaumont tiles, benches, reception desk, windows, backroom, and shelving, most were custom made and involved a big investment as this was Tiffany's baby, her dream.
 Her blood, sweat and tears went into the making of her salon.

-Tiffany’s marketing was mostly on Facebook at first but now has moved to the more popular platform of Instagram which she gauges most of her online traffic to get potential new clients.
-Now as Instagram is constantly growing, Tiffany suggests that word of mouth is still a good indicator of marketing, however, visual content that is appealing gives you proof of the pudding.
-Showcasing Tiffany’s hair artistry, talent, hair transformations, engaging with her clientele through social media; Tiffany is able to show off the products she uses, too.
+Tiffany's marketing was mostly on Facebook at first but now has moved to Instagram where she gauges most of her online traffic to get potential new clients.
+As Instagram is constantly growing, Tiffany suggests that word of mouth is still a good indicator of marketing.
+Appealing visual content also gives future customers proof of the results they can expect.

 ABN- Australian Business Number